The Internal Bar Strength (IBS) Indicator [Trading Strategies + Video]

 Let’s make a twist to the Internal Bar Strength Indicator (IBS) strategy

-Let’s change the IBS strategy somewhat but still use the IBS as the only indicator for both the entry and the exit, and we get the following equity curve from 1993 until today:
+Let’s change the IBS strategy somewhat but still use the IBS as the only indicator for both the entry and the exit, and we get the following equity curve from 1993 until today for SPY:

 Would you like to know the code and the criteria?
 You get the code for Amibroker/Tradestation and in plain English.
-You can order the strategy by clicking the links below or subscribing to our Trading Edges.
+You can order the strategy by clicking the links below or become a member.
 You can order the strategy on this link (IBS Strategy no. 2):

 BUY NOW